Modern Slavery Statement

 The Organisation has the following policies which further define its stance on modern slavery:

 Whistleblowing Policy.
-The Organisation encourages all its workers, customers and business partners to report any concerns related to the direct activities, or the supply chains of, the Organisation.
+The Organisation encourages all its workers, customers, and other business partners to report any concerns related to its direct activities or supply chains.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-The Organisation's whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
-Employees, customers or others who have concerns can contact our HR Department in complete confidence.
+The organisation's whistleblowing procedure is designed to make it easy for workers to disclose without fear of retaliation.
+Employees, customers, or others who have concerns can confidentially contact our HR Department.

 Supplier Code of Conduct.
-The Organisation is committed to ensuring that its suppliers adhere to the highest standards of ethics.
-Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
-The Organisation works with suppliers to ensure that they meet the standards of the code and improve their workers' working conditions.
-However, serious violations of the Organisation's supplier code of conduct will lead to the termination of the business relationship.
+The organisation is committed to ensuring its suppliers adhere to the highest standards of ethics.
+Suppliers must demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
+The organisation works with suppliers to ensure they meet the code's standards and improve their workers' conditions.
+However, serious violations of the organisation's supplier code of conduct will lead to the termination of the business relationship.

 Recruitment Policy.
 The Organisation uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.